1.13: Review and Practice

 Examples:

-Exercise 3.
 Look at the following ideas from brainstorming.
 Add some of your own to the list.
-Then put the ideas into the categories.
-The categories will be used as supporting ideas when you write the paragraph.
+Then put the ideas into the categories below.
+The categories will be used as supporting ideas when you write a paragraph.
 If an idea does not fit the main idea, cross it out.
 An example is provided in each category.

 Main idea: Jerry’s Burgers is my favorite lunch place.